Panorama Hills, Calgary: Demographics

 Residents in this community had a median household income of $89,044 in 2005, and there were 5.2% low income residents living in the neighbourhood.
 As of 2006, 41.7% of the residents were immigrants.
 Most buildings are single-family detached homes, and 2.3% of the housing was used for renting.

 Developers

-Currently the Only Know Developers by Public Information of Panorama Hills are Jayman Built, Cedarglen Homes, Shane Homes, Homes by Avi and Cardel Homes.
+Multiple developers have built projects within the community including Jayman Built, Cedarglen Homes, Shane Homes, Homes by Avi and Cardel Homes.

 Education

 Students in the Catholic district attend St. Jerome Elementary School, St Elizabeth Seton and Notre Dame (10-12) High School.
-Students in the public district attend Panorama Hills Elementary School (K-5), Buffalo Rubbing Stone Elementary School (K-5), Dr. J. K. Mulloy Elementary School (K-4), Balmoral School (5-9), Captain Nichola Goddard Middle School (6-9), Sir John A Macdonald Junior High School, and John G. Diefenbaker High School (10-12).
+Students in the public district attend Panorama Hills Elementary School (K-5), Buffalo Rubbing Stone Elementary School (K-5), Dr. J. K. Mulloy Elementary School (K-4), Balmoral School (5-9), Captain Nichola Goddard Middle School (6-9), Sir John A Macdonald Junior High School, John G. Diefenbaker High School (10-12), and North Trail High School (10-12).